Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/USER_GUIDE.md

 4. The AI will now analyze the website in real-time.
 This may take 15-30 seconds.
 You will see a loading indicator.

 **B) Analyze from the Existing List:**
-1. Use the search bar or the industry filter to find a company in the main list.
+1. The list is pre-populated with geo-targeted companies.
+Use the search bar or the industry filter to find one.
+2. Don't see a good fit?
+Click the **"Refresh List"** button to get a new set of companies.
-2. Once you find a target, click the **"Analyze Company"** button in its row.
+3. Once you find a target, click the **"Analyze Company"** button in its row.

 Once the analysis is complete, you will be automatically redirected to the **Leads** page, where your newly analyzed company will appear at the top of the list.